vext-python/vext/README.md

 Example using pygame
 ====================

-After install pygame to the system python, install vext.pygame in your virtualenv:
+After installing pygame to the system python, install vext.pygame in your virtualenv:

-(my-virtualenv) $ pip vext vext.pygame
+(my-virtualenv) $ pip vext.pygame

 Available packages